 Broad efforts are urgently needed to protect biodiversity.
-As entomologist Dave Goulson, Ph.D. writes in A Sting in the Tale (2014), “We need worms to create soil; flies and beetles and fungi to break down dung; ladybirds and hoverflies to eat greenfly; bees and butterflies to pollinate plants to provide food, oxygen, fuel and medicines, and hold the soil together; and bacteria to help plants fix nitrogen and to help cows to digest grass. . .[yet] we often choose to squander the irreplaceable, to discard those things that both keep us alive and make life worth living.”
+As entomologist Dave Goulson, PhD writes in A Sting in the Tale (2014), “We need worms to create soil; flies and beetles and fungi to break down dung; ladybirds and hoverflies to eat greenfl[ies]; bees and butterflies to pollinate plants to provide food, oxygen, fuel and medicines, and hold the soil together; and bacteria to help plants fix nitrogen and . . . cows to digest grass. . . .[Yet] we often choose to squander the irreplaceable, to discard those things that both keep us alive and make life worth living.”

-From a taxonomical perspective, biologists have identified approximately 1.8 million species on Earth and estimates are that between 80 and 90 percent of the actual total remain undiscovered or unnamed (IUCN 2009).
+From a taxonomical perspective, biologists have identified approximately 1.8 million species on Earth and estimates are that between 80 and 90 percent of the actual total remains undiscovered or unnamed (IUCN 2009).
 Yet, biodiversity is in dire peril.
 The Earth’s rich biological heritage of species, communities, and ecosystems, which has evolved over millions of years, is rapidly deteriorating, and in many instances, irreversibly disappearing.

-Biodiversity is a foundational concept in the organization of communities at all levels, from a spade full of organically managed soil teeming with microbial life to a pasture seeded with grasses and forbs to a mature tropical rainforest.
+Biodiversity is a foundational concept in the organization of communities at all levels, from a spade full of organically managed soil teeming with microbial life, to a pasture seeded with grasses and forbs, to a mature tropical rainforest.
 Biodiversity shapes the characteristics and capacities of every species and creates the conditions under which all living creatures interact and evolve.

-Three levels of Biodiversity
+Three Levels of Biodiversity

 |A single oak tree may produce hundreds or thousands of acorns in a season — far more than are needed to replace that tree.
-Yet the world is not overrun with oak trees because the acorns feed squirrels, turkeys, jays, deer, and other animals –as well as the animals that eat them.
-Once there was a mycelial mat that ran from the Atlantic Ocean to the Mississippi River, feeding those oak (and other) trees and being fed by them.
-Flocks of birds darkened the sky for days as they moved from one mast crop to another —and in the process, they transferred nutrients derived from those oaks to other places.
+Yet the world is not overrun with oak trees because the acorns feed squirrels, turkeys, jays, deer, and other animals, as well as the animals that eat them.
+Prior to intensive development and the rise of cities, there was once a mycelial mat that underlaid Eastern U.S. forests, from the Atlantic Ocean to the Mississippi River, feeding oak (and other) trees and being fed by them.
+Flocks of birds darkened the sky for days as they moved from one mast crop to another —and in the process, transferred nutrients derived from those oaks to other places.
 This is biodiversity.|

 The Importance of Biodiversity